Chart Color Schemes

 Margate ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Margate's cultural diversity was found to be below average, with 86.1% of its population being citizens, 77.1% born in Australia, and 93.5% speaking English only at home.
 Christianity is the predominant religion in Margate, comprising 48.8% of the population.
-Notably, Judaism is overrepresented in Margate compared to Greater Brisbane, with 0.1% of its population identifying as Jewish.
+However, Judaism is overrepresented, making up 0.1% compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity